Yourco Logo

 Does the TCPA apply to text messages between managers and employees?

 The TCPA is frequently cited in employer-employee text communication practices.
-Many employers collect prior express consent before sending automated texts and treat opt-out requests as time-sensitive priorities.
-Consulting legal counsel for your specific situation is always advisable.
+Many employers collect express consent before sending automated texts and treat opt-out requests as time-sensitive priorities.
+Consulting legal counsel is always advisable for your specific situation.

 Can managers text employees after hours about work-related topics?

 After-hours work-related texts to non-exempt employees may be considered compensable time under the FLSA when they create hours worked.
-Many employers establish communication windows aligned with scheduled shifts and limit exceptions to genuine emergencies to reduce potential wage-and-hour exposure.
+Many employers establish communication windows aligned with scheduled shifts and limit exceptions to genuine emergencies, which is the approach reflected in the policy guidelines above.

 What information should never be sent via standard text message?